Krustkalni Nature Reserve: Forest vegetation

-Forests on carbonate soils have a special floristic composition.
-They can be of different types (spruce, aspen, birch, very rarely pine or from goat willow), but always contain minor impurities of deciduous species: Small leaved lime (Tilia cordata), European oak (Quercus robur), Norway maple (Acer platanoides), European white elm (Ulmus laevis) and wych elm (Ulmus glabra).
+Forests on carbonate soils have a unique composition.
+They can be of different types (spruce, aspen, birch, very rarely pine or goat willow), but always contain minor amounts of deciduous species: small-leaved lime, European oak (Quercus robur), Norway maple (Acer platanoides), European white elm (Ulmus laevis) and wych elm (Ulmus glabra).
 Undergrowth in such forests is very dense and diverse including European fly honeysuckle (Lonicera xylosteum), common hazel (Corylus avellana), guelder rose (Viburnum opulus) and Daphne mezereum.
 The grass cover of such forests is very similar to the cover of southern oak forests.
 In particular, it contains a lot of ground elder (Aegopodium podagraria), may lily (Maianthemum bifolium), Anemone hepatica, Dog's mercury (Mercurialis perennis), Asarum europaeum, and sweetscented bedstraw (Galium odoratum).

-In the lowest parts of the terrain grow a variety of swampy forests.
-For example, if it is birch, then the ground cover is formed by sphagnums (mostly Sphagnum magellanicum), Marsh Labrador Tea (Rhododendron tomentosum) and bilberry (Vaccinium myrtillus); if the forest is made of downy birch (Betula pubescens), then common reed (Phragmites australis), buckbean (Menyanthes), purple moor grass (Molinia caerulea), fibrous tussock-sedge (Carex appropinquata) and Carex cespitosa, and sedges with their turf form a characteristic bumpy microrelief; if the forest is spruce, then its grass cover is dominated by ferns and sedges; if the forest is formed common alder (Alnus glutinosa), it is rich in such herbs as may lily (Maianthemum bifolium), stinging nettle (Urtica dioica), chickweed wintergreen (Lysimachia europaea), goutweed (Aegopodium podagraria), cabbage thistle (Cirsium oleraceum), meadow sweet (Filipendula ulmaria).
-Shrubs are sometimes found in the forests of the reserve, which are not very common in Latvia.
-Thus, in dry forests you can come across single individuals juniper, on more fertile soils - European spindle (Euonymus europaeus) and (Euonymus verrucosus).
+In the lowest parts of the reserve grow a variety of swampy forests.
+Birch forests have ground cover formed by sphagnums (peat mosses, mostly Sphagnum magellanicum), marsh Labrador tea (Rhododendron tomentosum) and bilberry; if the forest consists of downy birch (Betula pubescens), then common reed (Phragmites australis), buckbean (Menyanthes), purple moor grass (Molinia caerulea), fibrous tussock-sedge (Carex appropinquata) and Carex cespitosa, and sedges with their turf form a characteristic bumpy microrelief.
+In spruce forests the grass cover is dominated by ferns and sedges; common alder forests are rich in such herbs as may lily, common nettle, chickweed wintergreen (Lysimachia europaea), ground elder, cabbage thistle (Cirsium oleraceum), and meadow sweet (Filipendula ulmaria).
+Shrubs are sometimes found in the forests of the reserve which are not very common in Latvia.
+In dry forests single juniper specimens may be encountered, and on more fertile soils European spindle (Euonymus europaeus) and Euonymus verrucosus.